HMS Antelope (1802): Service history

 She was designed by Sir John Henslow and built by Nicholas Diddams at Sheerness Dockyard.
 Her keel was laid in June 1790, but she took many years to complete, and was not launched until 10 November 1802.
 She had a nominal 50 guns and a huge crew of 350 men.

 Her first commander was Captain John Melhuish.
 Her first action was the blockade of Ostend in 1803.

-In May 1804 she was the lead ship in a successful four day attack on the French fleet under Ver Huell.
+In May 1804 she was the lead ship in an unsuccessful four-day attack on the French fleet under Ver Huell.

 On 8 December 1804, she made an unsuccessful attack on Fort Rouge, protecting Calais harbour.

 In June 1805, she sailed for the East Indies and on her return in 1807 spent some time at the Cape of Good Hope.
 She spent most of 1808 in the Mediterranean and in June 1809 sailed over the Atlantic to serve off the Newfoundland coast, staying there until the very end of 1810 when she then escorted a trans-Atlantic convoy to Gibraltar, returning to Newfoundland in June 1812.

 On 21 December 1812, Admiral Butcher took command and began a period of intense action.
 Butcher was charged with protecting English shipping in the Great Belt, and was particularly successful in capturing the enemy's gun-boats and privateers.
 For example: